AElfProject/AElf/docs/resources/smart-contract-apis/consensus.md

 # Consensus Contract
-The Consensus contract is essentially used for picking block producers and synchronizing data.
+The Consensus contract is essentially used for managing block producers and synchronizing data.

 ## view methods